Skip to content

 Medicine’s dereliction in mental health care supports Hannah Arendt’s argument that the public must control science, lest the latter’s direction fail to meet citizens’ needs.
 An incensed citizenry has productively dealt with refractory institutions in the past.
 People knew little, for example, about the risks of automobiles until Unsafe at Any Speed (by Ralph Nader) made millions upon millions of Americans aware that seat belts saved lives, but that the auto industry refused to install them for financial reasons.
 Similarly, Rachel Carson’s Silent Spring exposed the chemical industry’s egregious pollution of our drinking water with DDT and its refusal to clean up the mess it created.
 In both instances, the laggard industry was forced to change—that’s why we have seat belts and clean water today.
 An irate population insisted its politicians enforce change.
 That’s what Has Medicine Lost Its Mind? intends: to create an angry populace that directs its politicians to require that medicine change and thus better meet the needs of the public it serves and that supports it.

-Robert C. Smith is a psychiatrist and author of Has Medicine Lost Its Mind?: Why Our Mental Health System Is Failing Us and What Should Be Done to Cure It.
+Robert C. Smith is an internal medicine physician and author of Has Medicine Lost Its Mind?: Why Our Mental Health System Is Failing Us and What Should Be Done to Cure It.

 Prev